 Preparing them turned out easier than I originally imagined, and best of all, you can get more than a dozen from the ingredients listed.
 So how about you wrap them in some pretty film, tie a pretty ribbon and go spreading some sweetness and love amongst friends and co-workers?

-These are like no lollipops you've ever tried before.
-Hard caramel cover and soft and coconutty inside.
-An instant favorite.
+Memelos – palitos de coco recipe (lollipops filled with coconut fudge) are like nothing you’ve tried before.
+Hard caramel cover and coconutty inside.

 - Oil spray, or 1 teaspoon of oil

-- 5 cups of full fat evaporated milk (never skim)
+- 3/4 cup of full fat condensed milk

 - 1 cup of sugar